• Where can lighthouse enthusiasts find lighthouses in Canada?

 Cape Jourimain Lighthouse is located on a picturesque peninsula in New Brunswick, Canada.
 The lighthouse is well-known because of its unique history.
 From 1870 to 1949, four members of the Bent family served as keepers at Cape Jourimain.

-Although the lighthouse is generally accessible to visitors, the Cape Jourimain Nature Center is relocating it to protect the structure from ongoing coastal erosion.
+Although the Cape Jourimain Lighthouse is generally accessible to visitors, the Cape Jourimain Nature Center is relocating it to protect the structure from ongoing coastal erosion.
 As of early 2016, the relocation project is ongoing.
 The Cape Jourimain Nature Center hopes that the move will preserve the lighthouse for future generations.

 Pictou Lighthouse